Dael-the-Mailman/Dael-the-Mailman/README.md

 ### Hi there 👋.
 I'm Kaleb Ugalde

-### I'm a self taught Developer
+### I like to program

 - 🔭 I’m currently working on a book generator.
 - 🌱 I’m currently learning full stack web development, machine learning, and robotics!
-- 👯 I’m looking to collaborate with other developers
+- 😁 I’m looking to improve and expand my skills
 - 🥅 2020 Goals: Finish projects 😃

 <br/>